milkschen/matchall/README.md

 The `matchall` algorithm solves this issue by comparing a variant and a set of queried variants from another VCF using re-constructed local haplotypes.
 This algorithm annotates variants accurately regardless of representation.

-Currently, we only support annotating the `AF` (population allele frequency) field, but it's supposedly capable of supporting other tags.
-Please file an issue or pull request if there's a need.

 ## Installation
 ### Dependencies - required